Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This work demonstrates that imitation learning with action chunking can enable autonomous navigation of soft robotic tools through complex vascular geometries, achieving success rates comparable to trained clinicians while effectively managing visual occlusion through learned contrast injection strategies.
-The model reached the target aneurysms with an 83\% success rate on unseen geometries while requiring only 7 hours of demonstration data.
-Ablation studies and baseline comparisons validated the necessity of each design element under the challenges of partial observability and complex robot dynamics.
-Generalization of unseen geometries is critical for endovascular surgery, since collecting large numbers of demonstrations \textit{in vivo} is challenging.
-Thus, we can ideally train our algorithm primarily in bench-top synthetic vessel models and translate it to real animals and humans with limited additional demonstrations.
+This work demonstrates that action-chunking imitation learning can enable autonomous soft robotic endovascular navigation.
+The policy reached the target aneurysms with an 83\% success rate on unseen geometries after just 7 hours of demonstration data, and the adapted policy achieved 75\% success in the more difficult neurointerventional case study.
+Ablations and baselines validated each design element under partial observability and complex robot dynamics.
+These results support the broader strategy of training primarily in bench-top synthetic vessel models before translating to real animals and humans with limited additional demonstrations.

 In future work, several key improvements could be made.
-Currently, the proposed model occasionally suffers from ``stalling'' failures and tends to over-use contrast agent.
-To address this, finer-grained studies, e.g., exploring more chunk sizes or recovery data amounts, would likely uncover tradeoffs with more certainty.
-Also, incorporating observation history would likely help~\cite{Madlekar2021}, by giving the model an implicit understanding of its past actions and their results.
-For future studies, a robot with size and material characteristics similar to conventional tools (see Fig.~\ref{fig:abs}) along with a complex three-dimensional, flexible vessel model that includes proximal anatomy will provide a more accurate picture of vessel-tool interactions.
-Lastly, in future studies, the training demonstrations should be collected by an expert neurointerventional surgeon, such that the resulting model behavior is better aligned with the more cautious approach taken by the clinicians.
+Currently, the proposed policy occasionally stalls near the target and uses contrast more frequently than clinicians.
+To address this, finer-grained ablation studies, contrast-aware objectives, and incorporating observation history~\cite{Madlekar2021} should be explored.
+This ``low-level'' policy should also be integrated into a hierarchical scheme for decision-making and high-level strategy~\cite{Kim2025}.
+Future studies should evaluate smaller, clinically relevant tools~\cite{felixsoromicrocath} in 3D vessel models.
+We will also explore fluoroscopic scanner positioning control, reduced reliance on preoperative information, demonstration data collected from expert neurointerventional surgeons, and testing more geometries to support stronger statistical analysis.
+Expert DAgger correction can remain scalable by replicating observed autonomous failure modes offline and focusing expert effort on recovery states rather than full supervised rollouts.

-Altogether, these insights provide an important next step toward realizing the benefits of end-to-end imitation learning for difficult endovascular procedures to the benefit of patients and clinicians.
+Altogether, these insights provide an important step toward realizing the benefits of end-to-end imitation learning for difficult endovascular procedures.